-- Community Development Block Grants/Entitlement Grants (ALN 14.218); Direct award; All project numbers.
+- Community Development Block Grants/Entitlement Grants (ALN 14.218)

-Criteria.
 Recipients of federal awards are required to report periodically on financial information, as specified by the 2 CFR 200 Compliance Supplement or grant agreement.
 Reported information should be supported by the entity's accounting records and subjected to an independent review and approval prior to submission in order to detect and correct any errors or omissions.
 Additionally, the PR-26 financial summary reports are submitted as part of the Consolidated Annual Performance Evaluation Report (CAPER).
 This report should include all expenditures for the program year, including accrued expenditures.

-Condition.
-During our audit procedures over the City's annual PR-26 reports and the annual CAPER, we noted that none of the reports were subject to an independent review and approval prior to submission in order to detect and correct potential errors or omissions.
-We also noted that the CAPER was submitted as required, but contained financial data that did not agree to the City's underlying accounting records for the reporting period as required.
+During the audit procedures over the City's annual PR-26 reports and the annual CAPER, the auditors noted that none of the reports were subject to an independent review and approval prior to submission in order to detect and correct potential errors or omissions.
+It also noted that the CAPER was submitted as required, but contained financial data that did not agree to the City's underlying accounting records for the reporting period as required.
 The City's annual PR-26 report did not agree to the annual CAPER by approximately \$435,000 and needed to be resubmitted to HUD.
+As a result of this condition, the City did not fully comply with the requirements of the grant and filed reports that contained financial errors.
+This finding has been resolved in the current year.